United States Penitentiary, Allenwood

-The United States Penitentiary, Allenwood (USP Allenwood) is a high security United States federal prison in Pennsylvania.
+The United States Penitentiary, Allenwood (USP Allenwood) is a maximum security United States federal prison in Pennsylvania.
 It is part of the Allenwood Federal Correctional Complex (FCC Allenwood) and is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 FCC Allenwood is located on US Route 15 in Gregg Township, Union County, near White Deer.
 It is approximately halfway between the cities of Williamsport and Lewisburg and approximately 75 mi north of Harrisburg, Pennsylvania, the state capital.

 Facility and programs

 USP Allenwood has four two-level housing units each of which consists of four 16-cell ranges around a central dayroom where inmates can congregate during the times they are allowed outside their cells.
 Most cells house two inmates each.
 Recreational and counseling facilities are located adjacent to the housing units.
 The outer perimeter is secured by a double line of fencing with rolled barbed wire on the ground in between the fences.
 The inner fence is equipped with a perimeter intrusion detection system and a road for patrol vehicles runs along the outer fence.
 Correction officers man six guard towers at each corner of the security fence and a seventh within the fence.

 Educational programs include GED, ESL, adult continuing education, vocational training, correspondence classes, and evening college classes.
 Inmates work in a UNICOR upholstery factory and institutional maintenance jobs such as food service and building repair.
 Medical, psychological and drug treatment services are also available.